kiranbangde/Jenkins-/README.md

 ## What are plugins ?

 Plugins are small  libraries that add new ability to jenkins and can provide integartion points to other tools .
+Plugins in Jenkins are add-ons that extend the functionality of the Jenkins automation serve.
+Plugins help customize Jenkins to meet the needs of a user or organization.
+They can integrate with build tools, cloud providers, and analysis tools.

 ## what is pipeline ?